 You may not be able to find all the souvenirs on my list everywhere in Mexico (Mexico is, after all, a big country, with marked regional differences, along with unique artisan crafts and food specialties for each region).

 Instead, this best of Mexican souvenirs list is intended to provide a broad overview on the more popular/typical Mexican souvenirs, both authentic and some just for fun.
-For a deeper dive into regional souvenirs, check out my prior posts focusing on Tulum, Valladolid and Playa del Carmen (and stay tuned for upcoming posts on more areas).

 In no particular order, here are some typical along with unexpected and unique Mexican souvenirs.
 If you have a souvenir I’ve missed, please let me know in the comments below!